getsocial-io/slate/source/includes/social/_stories.md

     "shares": 100,
     "sharing_rate": 66.67,
     "viral_score": 2.19,
+    "recirculation_percentage": 0.054,
+    "recirculation_depth": 1.0,
     "referrals": 122
   }
 ]
 ```

 This endpoint retrieves the top stories in the last 24 hours sorted by a specific metric.
-It can be used to retrieve the most shared, most referred, most visited or most viral stories.
+It can be used to retrieve the most shared, most referred, most visited, most viral stories or most recirculated stories.

 #### HTTP Request